-After my first adventure in the Balkan, was the search for a great challenge close at home.
-With the lake of Bled in my mind, I had to search for fishing water that could be a challenge during the autumn.
+After my first adventure in the Balkan, it was time to search for a great challenge close at home.
+With the lake of Bled in my mind, I had to search for a water that could be a challenge during the autumn.
 Eventually, the choice was quite easy.
 The lake where I actually want to start fishing for two years, kept haunting in my mind.
 I can hear you thinking: ‘Why didn’t you started fishing this water earlier’?
 The answer looks quite simpler than it actually is.

 We are talking about a water of two or three hectares near my parental home.
-Of course, this does not sound like it is a water where you would bite yourself to pieces.
+Of course this does not sound like a water where you would spend a lot of time on.
 However, when you arrive at the water, it is just that little bit different.

-It all starts in the spring, even before I have even fished a session on the water.
-I report some acquaintances about this water, ask about their findings and how they approach this water.
+It all starts in spring.
+Even before I started a session I ask some acquaintances about this water.
+I want to know their findings and how they approach this water.
 Obviously, the first word that came out of their mouth was: "WEED"!
 Yes, boys; we know that now!

 Many told me that this was really beautiful water for the autumn, that there was a great amount of large tench and some bream.
 If you catch a bream then it will be certain, that it will be ‘a five kilo’ one.
 The carp stock was of course already known to me.
 I was also told that there would be three steel pipes in the middle of the water.
-This is crucial information what a fish might have cost if I hadn't known it.
+This is crucial information, I could lose a fish because of those pipes if I didn't known.

 Doing the research yourself is always the best way to discover everything.

-I decide to take action myself and do my first exploration in April.
-In fact, I immediately see that there are only one or two fishable sites.
-This limits the possibilities of a water that is already full of obstacles.
+I decide to take actions for myself and do my first exploration in April.
+In fact, I immediately see that there are only one or two fishable spots on the bank.
+This limits the possibilities of the water that is already full of obstacles.

 One of the places on the bank is regularly fished and I also prefer this place.
-However, from the intended fishing spots that I want to fish, I cannot reach them all from this angle.
-We must find a suitable solution for this.
+However, from the intended fishing spots that I want to fish on, I cannot reach them all from this angle.
+I must find a suitable solution for this.
 It doesn't take long before I've figured out how to reach some spots for my rigs.

-After I have selected the intended spots, the feeding can now really start.
+After I have selected the intended spots, the baiting can now start.
 It’s early September, and I have just returned from my adventure on Lake Bled in Slovenia.
 I made my first round on the water.
-Immediately I feed one of the intended spots with a combination of citrus-banana boilies, tigernuts, and hemp.
-Martijn, one of my regular fishmates, helped me with the feeding.
-This is because we have also planned a number of sessions together on this water and use the feed alternately.
+Immediately I bait up one of the intended spots with a combination of citrus-banana boilies, tigernuts, and hemp.
+Martijn, one of my regular fishmates, helped me with baiting the spots.
+This is because we have also planned a number of sessions together on this water and we use the bait alternately.

-After less than a week you will see that the fish have already made a really nice clean record.
+After less than a week you will see that the fish have already made a really nice clean spot.

-As you can see above, we feed widely and certainly do not forget the edges.
+As you can see above, we bait up widely and we certainly do not forget the edges.
 It would not be the first fish that we have caught within 20 cm.

 The feeding spot is located in the middle between the branches of a tree that lies in the water.
 The beauty is that this tree still contains large branches.
 If the fish got caught up in the large branche then it would be easier for the fish to get free.

-The way of fishing we use with floats, is actually very simple and is used in several known places.
-For example of Rainbow Lake and the River Lot in France.
+To approach the obstacles we use floaters and the technique is actually very simple.
+The floaters are used at several known places.
+For example; Rainbow Lake and the River Lot in France.